-Below you can find out about the current arrangements on campus at Warwick following the easing of national Covid-19 restrictions on 19 July.
+Below you can find out about the current arrangements in place at Warwick

 Teaching, library and study spaces

-- 5m social distancing will continue for scheduled in-person teaching and library/study spaces.
+- 1.5m social distancing will continue for scheduled in-person teaching, research and library/study spaces.

 Offices and dwell spaces

-- 5m social distancing will continue where space allows in offices and dwell spaces.
+- 1.5m social distancing will continue where space allows in offices and dwell spaces

 - Where space doesn’t allow for social distancing, individuals are advised to use face coverings unless agreed as a group using that space that they are content without.